 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is the standard reference for the classification of mental disorders.
 The DSM lists the symptoms of ASD and states how many of these symptoms must be present to confirm a diagnosis of ASD.

 What are the changes?

-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), introduces significant changes to current diagnostic definitions of autism and related conditions:
+The fifth edition, released May 2013, of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), introduces significant changes to current diagnostic definitions of autism and related conditions:

 - Autistic Disorder, Asperger's Disorder, Pervasive Developmental Disorders will be replaced by one central diagnosis of 'Autism Spectrum Disorder' (ASD)

 - there will be an assessment of symptom severity on a 3-point scale ranging from 'requiring support' to 'requiring very substantial support'